RoyRapaport/KNN-Accelerator/RTL-Files/README.md

 # RTL Design & Verification (SystemVerilog)

-This directory contains the complete Hardware Description Language (HDL) implementation of the KNN Accelerator, including all sub-modules and their respective verification environments.
+This directory contains the complete System Verilog implementation of the KNN Accelerator, including all sub-modules and their respective verification environments.

 ## 📁 Directory Structure